gitconsensus/GitConsensusCLI/README.md

 # Add extra labels for the vote counts and age when merging
 extra_labels: false

+# Don't count any vote from a user who votes for multiple options
+prevent_doubles: true

 # Minimum number of voters
 quorum: 5